Online Petroleum Engineering Degrees

 How Much Do Petroleum Engineering Majors Make?

 Expectedly, oil and gas companies hire the most petroleum engineers, followed by general businesses, and the mining industry.
 Industries with the highest employment levels for any occupation usually offer opportunities for career growth and advancement.
-However, financial investment services companies pay the highest mean salaries for professionals in this arena, at $205,330 annually.
-Employment services agencies and companies offering credit intermediation and related activities follow close behind, paying $205,320 and $204,540, respectively.
+However, management of companies and enterprises were paid the highest mean salaries for professionals in this arena, at $168,190 annually.
+Oil and gas extraction and those working in Petroleum and coal products manufacturing follow close behind, paying $158,720 and $157,590, respectively.

 Courses in Petroleum Engineering